groupdocs/groupdocs-blog-content/Groupdocs.Blog/2018-01-10-show-tracked-changes-in-word-documents-groupdocs.viewer-for-java-17.5.0/index.md

 url: /2018/01/10/show-tracked-changes-in-word-documents-groupdocs.viewer-for-java-17.5.0/
 author: 'Usman Aziz'
 summary: ''
-tags: ['document rendering API', 'document rendering API for Java', 'document viewer', 'Document viewer API', 'document viewer API for Java', 'Java document viewer API']
+tags: ['document rendering API', 'document rendering API for Java', 'document viewer', 'Document viewer API', 'document viewer API for Java', 'Java document viewer API', 'GroupDocs.Viewer for Java', 'GroupDocs.Viewer for Java Releases']
-categories: ['GroupDocs.Viewer for Java', 'GroupDocs.Viewer for Java Releases', 'GroupDocs.Viewer Product Family']
+categories: ['GroupDocs.Viewer Product Family']
 ---

 [![Logo Image](http://joomla-groupdocs.dynabic.com/templates/groupdocs/images/product-logos/90x90/groupdocs-viewer-java.png?v2)](http://www.groupdocs.com/products/viewer/java)We are excited to announce the release of version 17.5.0 of [GroupDocs.Viewer for Java](https://products.groupdocs.com/viewer/java).
 The latest version has come with **9** new features, **16** improvements, and more than **20** bug fixes.
 Please continue to read more about this major release of GroupDocs.Viewer for Java.